PostgREST/postgrest/api.rst

 .. note::

   The OpenAPI information can go out of date as the schema changes under a running server.
-To learn how to refresh the cache see :ref:`Schema Reloading`_.
+To learn how to refresh the cache see :ref:`schema_reloading`.

+.. _resource_embedding:

 Resource Embedding
 ==================